Tugdual-G/budack/README.md

 ## Computing scheme

 - Generate random points close to the border of the Mandelbrot set.
-    - These points are computed randomly with a normal distribution around the border of the Mandelbrot set and stored on disk for reuse.
+  These points are computed randomly around the border of the Mandelbrot set and stored on disk for reuse.
   The positions of the first points attract the probability distribution of the next points toward them.
 - Slightly offset these starting points randomly by a binomial distribution.
 - Compute the trajectories until sufficient density (points per pixel) is reached.
+- On the main branch, the slave processes only send the starting points to the master process.
+This is faster for large definition images, and the master can iterate without any branch in its code.

 - An output .tiff image is created.
 The parameters are written to disk too as 'param.txt'.

 **Note**